-Changes to Data Protection Regulations (GDPR) is on the way
+Changes to Data Protection Regulations (GDPR)

 There are quite a few differences between the way things work now and the way they will work in the future.
 The GDPR will make it much easier for you to get hold of the information organisations hold on you, and will give you the right to withdraw consent for your personal data to be used, when consent is used as the lawful basis for processing your data.
 You can request information held on you free-of-charge.

 - you will be able to get hold of the information organisations hold on you much more freely